taoshidev/proprietary-trading-network/docs/miner.md

 pip install -r requirements.txt
 ```

-Note: You should disregard any messages about updating Bittensor after this.
+Note: You should disregard any warnings about updating Bittensor after this.
 We want to use the version specified in `requirements.txt`.

 Create a local and editable installation